-200. Myxoma virus is likely to be found in rabbits, as discussed in paragraph 60.
-However, genes related to increase virulence of Rabbitpox in rabbits are not represented in the GMO, and co-infection with the GMO and Myxoma virus is unlikely.
-Other uncharacterised poxviruses are found in Australian wildlife (see paragraph 143) but wildlife is unlikely to come into contact with trial participants.
+204. Myxoma virus is likely to be found in rabbits. as discussed in paragraph 146.
+However, genes related to increase virulence of rabbitpox in rabbits are not represented in the GMO, and co-infection with the GMO and myxoma virus is unlikely.
+As mentioned in paragraph 145, orf virus can be found in sheep and goats.
+Recent analysis showed that orf virus is more closely related to viruses belonging to the genus Parapoxvirus than to orthopoxviruses.
+Thus, recombination between orf virus and the GMO is highly unlikely (Sahu et al., 2022).
+Other uncharacterised poxviruses are found in Australian wildlife (see paragraph 144) but wildlife is unlikely to come into contact with trial participants.

-201. As mentioned in paragraphs 87 and 194, for the recombination to occur both viruses must coinfect the same host cell at the same time.
+205. As mentioned in paragraphs 89 and 199, for the recombination to occur both viruses must co-infect the same host cell at the same time.
 Trial participants would be instructed to avoid contact with high-risk individuals and animals.
 In addition, GMO contaminated material would be handled and disposed properly.
 These measures would reduce the likelihood of GMO dispersal in the environment and co-infection in people and animals.
-If a co-infection is established, the intracellular compartmentalisation during viral replication would prevent the recombination between viruses (see paragraph 88).
+If a co-infection is established, the intracellular compartmentalisation during viral replication would prevent the recombination between viruses (see paragraph 90).